 Clearly, however, not all farm animals who are modified - genetically, or more conventionally through breeding - have lives that are not worth living.
-Many animals have valuable lives.
+Many animals in actual fact have valuable lives.
 So what about the permissibility of altering animals for our purposes, but who have lives worth living?
 Well, if one of our purposes is to kill them, or violate their rights in some other way, then that would be wrong.
 As we argued above, animals have a right not to be raised to be killed, even if they would not have existed had they not been raised to be killed.
 Really then, this leaves the question of modifying animals who will not be killed or have their rights violated, and who will have worthwhile lives: is that permissible?
 We believe that much depends on the type of modification that is being considered.
 To help us then, we might consider two extremes.
 First, we might alter an animal in such a way so that she has very similar opportunities for well-being compared to her predecessors.
 So, take the example given above of altering sheep so that they produce their own insecticide.
 If this alteration had no other effects, and if it is neither inherently objectionable to raise sheep for their wool nor to alter them (and we do not think that it is), then such an alteration would be permissible.
-On the other hand, we might alter an animal so that she has limited capacities and reduced opportunities for wellbeing compared to her predecessors.
+On the other hand, we might alter an animal so that she has limited capacities and reduced opportunities for well-being compared to her predecessors.
 So, imagine creating a chicken with reduced capacities: let us say that she is incapable of spreading her wings and has no desire to nest.
-If the animals do not suffer as a result and have a worthwhile life, would such action be wrong?
+If the animals does not suffer as a result, and has a worthwhile life, would such action be wrong?
 Bernard E. Rollin thinks not.
+His 'Principle of the Conservation of Welfare' concentrates only on the absence of suffering:

-Any animals that are genetically engineered for human use or even for environmental benefit should be no worse off, in terms of suffering, after the new traits are introduced into the genome than the parent stock was before the insertion of the new genetic material (Rollin 2009: 53).
+Any animals that are genetically engineered for human use or even for environmental benefit should be no worse off, in terms of suffering, after the new traits are introduced into the genome than the parent stock was prior to the insertion of the new genetic material (Rollin 1997: 7).

 But if it is permissible to reduce the capacities of animals so long as they do not suffer, surely then the same must also be true for humans?
-This raises the repugnant idea of producing happy idiots, as envisaged in Brave New World.
-However, Rollin thinks that we cannot alter humans in this way and that this is because reason and autonomy are nonnegotiable ultimate goods for humans (Rollin 2011: 103).
+This raises the repugnant idea of producing happy idiots, envisaged in Brave New World.
+However, Rollin thinks that we cannot alter humans in this way, and that this is because reason and autonomy are nonnegotiable ultimate goods for humans.
 But we can question Rollin's reasoning here.
 While we agree that rationality and autonomy are intrinsic goods for most humans, they are not so for all humans.
-As we have argued before, autonomy is of no value to someone who is not autonomous, such as a young baby for example.
+Autonomy is of no value to someone who is not autonomous, such as a young baby for example.
 So if autonomy and rationality are only valuable for autonomous and rational creatures - which seems plausible - is there any problem with deliberately creating non-autonomous and non-rational humans who have worthwhile lives?